lemonce/lemonce.net/source/docs/guide/suite.md

 Choose from the Case Lib to add test cases to the current suite with double-click.

-You can remove,reorder the test cases in Display Colum through the tool bar on the top,more details in [suite tool bar](/docs/code-editor/suite-editor.html).
+You can remove,reorder the test cases in Display Column through the tool bar on the top,more details in [suite tool bar](/docs/code-editor/suite-editor.html).

 <img class="large-images" src="/images/guide/suite-04.png">